Meet the Team

 Eimhear Davis

 Eimhear ‘Ever’ Davis recently received their Masters in Neuroscience from Georgia State University.
 They joined the research team in August of 2022, and has thoroughly enjoyed researching the effects of TMS on the reading network.
 Specifically, they are interested in the clinical applications of TMS in various neurological conditions.
 While their future goals are plentiful and of many different fields, their “near” future goal is to obtain a PhD in clinical psychology.
-They spend most of their free time upcycling clothes, painting, baking, or adventuring outdoors with their partner and their dogs.
+They spend most of their free time upcycling clothes, painting, baking, or adventuring outdoors with their cat and dog.

 Gehna Gupta